juanvidev1/platzipython2/README.md

-<em># Exercises for Python: Comprehensions, Functions and Error Handlers course on Platzi</em>
+# Exercises for Python: Comprehensions, Functions and Error Handlers course on Platzi